-Furthermore, the high costs of medical care create struggles over budgets and resources in hospitals.
-Under these conditions, the present study shows that hospital management’s support of the various departments is essential and is a predictor of social identity.
-SIT theorizes that when individuals identify with their group, their wellbeing is intertwined with the group’s wellbeing (Van Vugt & Hart, 2004), and the group’s status is significant for their wellbeing.
-Senior management’s selective attitude toward various departments creates an experience of a particular hierarchy among the departments, which is reflected in feelings of rejection, discrimination, and superiority among those departments and their members shaping their SI.
-An insight provided by SIT in this context relates to the social structure of the groups, seen in status and power differences between them.
-It is one of the elements of social categorization (Kreindler, Dowd, Star, & Gottschalk, 2012).
+Furthermore, the high costs of medical care generate struggles over budgets and resources in hospitals.
+Under such conditions, the present study shows that the support of hospital management is essential for a department and is a predictor of social identity.
+SIT theorizes that when individuals identify with their group, their well-being is intertwined with the group’s well-being (Van Vugt & Hart, 2004) and the group’s status is significant for the individuals’ well-being.
+Senior management’s selective attitudes toward various departments create an experience of a particular hierarchy among departments, which is reflected in feelings of rejection, discrimination, or superiority among those departments and their members, which in turn shapes their social identity.
+An insight provided by SIT in this context relates to the social structure of the groups as expressed in status and power differences between them.
+This is one of the elements of social categorization (Kreindler et al., 2012).

-Additionally, it seems that these drivers shape intergroup relations.
-A frustration-aggression effect could be identified in departments that felt other departments stood the way of their professionalism, creating further conflict among departments.
-While there was increased and positive contact within departments (both within and across professional roles and statuses), which was manifested through solidarity and an in-group bond, the opportunity for between-department connection was found to be minimal, artificial and mostly conflicted.
-These conflicts could be either actual or relative.
-For the most part, they nurtured the departmental social identity, prevented cooperation between the groups, and evoked mutual negative behaviours and feelings.
-These findings also demonstrate a lack of shared goals.
-Previous results have supported the proposition that such a lack of shared goals impacts the quality of relationships (Lloyd, Schneider, Scales, Bailey & Jones, 2011).
+Moreover, it seems that these drivers shape intergroup relations.
+A frustration-aggression effect was identified in the departments that felt that other departments stood in the way of their professionalism, creating further conflict.
+Although there was increased positive contact within departments (both within and across professional roles and statuses), which was manifested through solidarity and an in-group bond, the opportunities for between-department connection were found to be minimal and artificial, in most cases involving conflicts.
+These conflicts could be actual or relative, but, for the most part, they sustained the departmental social identity, prevented cooperation between groups, and evoked mutual negative behaviors and feelings.
+The present findings also identify a lack of shared goals, consistent with previous studies that claim that a lack of shared goals has a negative impact on the quality of relationships (Lloyd et al., 2011).

-Social Identity theory of leadership and patients
+Social Identity Theory of Leadership and Patients

-In the healthcare sector specifically, and consistent with this notion,

-Thomson et al. (2015) found that focusing on one’s specific sector’s goals instead of the patient’s or the team’s goals affects the quality of communication between teams and their overall ability to provide the best care for patients.
-Indeed, evidence found in this study supported previous findings illustration that SI impacts patients and thus should be managed.
+In the healthcare sector specifically, Thomson et al. (2015) found that focusing on the goals of one specific sector instead of the goals of the patient or the team affects the quality of communication between teams and their overall ability to provide the best patient care.
+The evidence found in the present study supports previous findings that social identity can have a negative impact on patients and should therefore be managed carefully.

-While outgroup threats to departmental prestige and leadership strength followed by in-group leadership efforts to maintain their power can be predicted and are well documented, senior leadership selective treatment strengthens the conflicts and prejudice between departments inhibiting the organizational goals.
-Such findings are more meaningful considering the ethical gap between employees across departments.
-This gap could nourish the SI of employees (Klein et al., 2019) yet be inferior to the forces mentioned above.
+Out-group threats to departmental prestige and leadership strength followed by in-group leadership efforts to maintain power can be predicted and are well documented.
+Nevertheless, selective treatment by senior leadership exacerbates conflicts and prejudice between departments, making organizational goals even more difficult to achieve.
+Such findings are all the more significant given the ethical gap between employees across departments, which can cultivate social identity (Klein et al., 2019) but remains inferior to the forces mentioned above.

-In light of these findings and the establishment of prejudice between departments, contact theory and contact strategies are used to remedy negative intergroup interpersonal relationships, enhance patient care, and promote organizational goals.
+In light of these findings and the presence of prejudice between departments, contact theory and contact strategies should be used to remedy negative intergroup interpersonal relationships, enhance patient care and promote organizational goals.

-Spotlight on the utilization of Contact Theory to resolve the challenges
+Focus on the Use of Contact Theory to Resolve the Challenges